YCyoon1994/Braining/README.md

 # Braining
 Recognizing tools by web

-this project made by Fillin team in SNU.
+this project made by Psycho group.

+Contact
+- Yoonta
+- Youngs